The Women Finger Millet Advocates of Western Kenya

 The women are planting finger millet.

 Finger millet hardly needs an introduction in Western Kenya.
-The crop is native to the highlands of Kenya, Uganda and Ethiopia and has been widely grown traditionally in Eastern and Southern Africa and South Asia for hundreds of years.
+The crop is native to the highlands of Ethiopia, Kenya and Uganda and has been widely grown traditionally in Eastern and Southern Africa and South Asia for hundreds of years.
 It is now considered a minor crop in many of these areas.
 But perhaps not for long, according to the women who grow it and a woman who works to improve it.

-“As a child growing up in Western Kenya, I ate finger millet ‘uji’ and ‘ugali’ but only on special occasions,” says Dr. Damaris Odeny, a research scientist at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT).
+“As a child growing up in Western Kenya, I ate finger millet uji’ and ugali but only on special occasions,” says Damaris Odeny, a research scientist at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT).
 Uji is a porridge that is drunk and ugali is a stiff porridge commonly eaten with the hands.
 “We weren’t able to eat it daily, because it was scarce and therefore expensive.
 That’s unfortunate, because it is a traditional crop.”

 During the first two decades after Kenya’s independence in 1963, the Kenyan government singled out maize as a major food staple and started providing incentives to farmers to plant it.
 The farmers followed the government’s advice and soon finger millet became a minor crop.

-Damaris, a plant geneticist and the daughter of a sugarcane grower, is now leading an effort to bring finger millet back.
-She is leading a finger millet pre-breeding project which aims to re-introduce genetic diversity into the cultivated crop which has been lost from its wild relatives.
+Damaris, a plant geneticist and the daughter of a sugarcane grower, is led a finger millet pre-breeding project under the recently completed Crop Wild Relatives Project aimed to re-introduce genetic diversity into the cultivated crop which has been lost from its wild relatives.
+This work is continuing under the Biodiversity for Opportunities, Livelihoods and Development (BOLD) Project launched in 2021.
 That should get more farmers to grow it.

-Damaris is working closely with Dr. Chrispus Oduori, a finger millet breeder and the director of the Kisii Centre of Food Crops Research Institute (FCRI) of KALRO, the Kenya Agricultural and Livestock Research Organisation.
+Damaris worked closely with Chrispus Oduori, a finger millet breeder and the director of the Kisii Centre of Food Crops Research Institute of the Kenya Agricultural and Livestock Research Organization (KALRO).
 Like Damaris, Chris hails from Western Kenya and has spent a lifetime advocating for finger millet.

 “We’ve been working hard to promote finger millet.
 We think it’s an ideal crop, particularly because of its nutritional value and the unfolding negative impacts of climate change,” Chris said.
 “Finger millet can withstand harsh climatic conditions and low soil fertility.
 It has a short growing season and requires very little inputs.
 What more can you ask for?”

 It wasn’t a coincidence that women became the advocates for finger millet.
-The data varies, but women can make up anywhere from 50 to 80% of the agricultural workforce in Kenya and finger millet is mostly cultivated by women.
+Women make up from 50 to 80% of the agricultural workforce in Kenya and finger millet is mostly cultivated by women.
 “Our work with the women farmers of Western Kenya has given us some keen insights into how we should breed finger millet,” said Chris.
-“Women guide us in selecting the characteristics which are most important to them, like taste and color.
-They are out in the field every day planting, caring, harvesting and using the crop, so we are keen to hear of their experiences.”
+“Women guide us in selecting the characteristics that are most important to them, like taste and color.
+They are out in the field every day, planting, caring, harvesting and using the crop, so we are keen to hear of their experiences.”

 Mary Kwena and Mary Kwena were until recently married to the same man, which in itself is not particularly unusual in Kenya where polygamy is traditional and legal.
 Their husband passed away a few years ago, but the two widows with the same name remained together to better provide for their extended family.
 Their story is common in Kenya, where the number of female-headed households is rising.

 The Marys were growing maize until Chris visited in 2009 and introduced them to improved technologies to grow finger millet.
-Like many rural women, the Marys were early adopters and Mary One, by virtue of seniority in marriage, planted two acres of finger millet as part of a project that Chris and his colleagues at KALRO were leading.
-The project ended some years ago but the Marys have continued growing finger millet.
+Like many rural women, the Marys were early adopters and Mary One, by virtue of seniority in marriage, planted 0.8 hectare of finger millet as part of a project that Chris and his colleagues at KALRO were leading.
+The project ended some years ago, but the Marys have continued growing finger millet.

-“Dr. Oduori taught us how to grow finger millet in modern ways using improved varieties and we have been adding more acres every year,” Mary One said.
+“Dr. Oduori taught us how to grow finger millet in modern ways using improved varieties and we have been growing more of the crop every year,” Mary One said.

 Perhaps most importantly, Chris brought improved varieties.
 The finger millet breeder has released a number of improved varieties, but none are as popular with farmers as Maridadi, which is tolerant, though not resistant, to blast disease and the Striga parasite.
-Chris’s improved varieties and agronomic techniques are giving yields up to 200% higher than what farmers once obtained.
+Chris’s improved varieties and agronomic techniques are giving yields up to three times as much as what farmers once obtained.

 “We like Maridadi because it matures earlier than other varieties,” said Mary.
 “But also because it has a beautiful color and the ugali made from it is very tasty.”

 “I started growing finger millet the way they taught me in school, but Dr. Oduori showed me how to grow it better,” Margaret said.
-Today, she grows five acres of finger millet and both she and her family have benefitted.
+Today, she grows 2 hectares of finger millet and both she and her family have benefited.
 “Now, people in our village and my in-laws all see how healthy we are and are asking that I grow finger millet for them!”

-Margaret and most Kenyans eat finger millet primarily as ugali, a thin porridge.
-But farmer Pascilisa Wanyonyi is working to create other finger millet food products and is marketing a snack called “crackies” after being trained on Chris’s project.
+While Margaret and most Kenyans eat finger millet primarily as ugali, farmer Pascilisa Wanyonyi is working to create other finger millet food products and is marketing a snack called “crackies” after being trained on Chris’s project.

 “I started planting finger millet after Dr. Oduori showed us in 2009,” Pascilisa said.
 “It is much more nutritious than maize and good not only for humans but for our livestock.”

-Pascilisa wanted to go beyond the traditional uses of finger millet and create value-added processed products than can be sustainably produced.
-After some experimentation in the kitchen, she adopted “crackies” from the diverse products she was exposed to.
+Pascilisa wanted to go beyond the traditional uses of finger millet and create value-added processed products that can be sustainably produced.
+After some experimentation in the kitchen, she adopted crackies from the diverse products she was exposed to.
 Crackies are deep-fried crispy noodles made primarily of finger millet but supplemented with soy and wheat flour.

-Pascilisa has developed packaging and branding for her crackies ,which is generating some extra income for her family.
+Pascilisa has developed packaging and branding for her crackies, which are generating extra income for her family.
 Her daughter is attending university and studying agriculture, and finger millet in particular.
 As demand for Pascilisa’s crackies grows, she looks toward growing more finger millet.
 But will she be able to?

 Farmers like Pascilisa have developed value-added processed products and that has helped to increase the demand for finger millet.
 However, supply isn’t keeping pace as there remain a few barriers to overcome before more farmers plant finger millet.